 Are you someone who has trouble recalling any dreams at all?
 This does not necessarily mean that you are not dreaming.
 While there is variation from person to person, research indicates that most people dream four to six times a night during an eight-hour sleep cycle.
 It is possible that you are simply not remembering your dreams as research also indicates that most people forget 95-99% of their dreams.

 Is there a connection between quality of sleep and dreams?
 If you do not dream often, it is possible that you have bad sleep habits.
 If you are not sleeping enough, or your sleep is interrupted frequently, your body does not have the opportunity to reach REM sleep where most dreams occur.
 While the frequency of dreams depends on a long list of factors, the single most important one is getting a good night’s rest.
 Difficulty sleeping may be an indication of a sleep-related disorder such as snoring or sleep apnea.
 In fact, 15% of the U.S. population suffers from some type of sleep-related disorder.
 If you think you might fall into this group, the Epworth Sleepiness Scale is a common screening tool that you can use as an initial evaluation.
 The Pasha Snoring & Sinus Center investigates the cause of your sleeping problems and provides real solutions.
-Schedule an appointment with us today to see if we can help.
+Visit our ENT specialist today to see if we can help.
 Sweet dreams!